Sirius0301/doc/cv_en.md

 #### Achievement：

-- I won `the ace of rookie` on june 2020
+- I won `The ace of rookie` on june 2020
 - Highly praised and recognized by SwissR customers

 #### Reason for leaving：

 Working contents were bit easy for me.
 After communicating with the leader, there is still no suitable opportunity to change positions, But I want to have a better development in `DevOps`

 ### Linde Forklift Company 2018.04-2020.03（1 year 11 month）